 2040 is an innovative feature documentary that looks to the future while focusing on what is happening now.
-Award-winning director Damon Gameau (director of That Sugar Film) embarks on a journey to explore what the future would look like by the year 2040 if we simply embraced the best solutions already available to us to improve our planet.
+Award-winning director Damon Gameau (director of That Sugar Film) embarks on a journey to explore what the future would look like by the year 2040 if we simply embraced the best solutions already available to us to improve our planet and shifted them into the mainstream.